Unleash/unleash/docs/unleash-context.md

 # Unleash Context

-In order to standardize a few activation strategies we also needed to standardize a unleash context, which contains some fields that varies per requests, needed to implement the activation strategies.
+In order to standardise a few activation strategies we also needed to standardize a unleash context, which contains some fields that varies per requests, needed to implement the activation strategies.